stc/Sonic-Code-Workshops/README.md

 ## Installation instructions

 Download & install [Pure Data](http://puredata.info/downloads) and [Processing](https://processing.org/download/).
 Select your operating system, the java library that we use for connecting these two tools is compiled for all major platforms.
 Download the Processing library of [LibPd](https://github.com/libpd/puredatap5/).
-After download, extract, and place PureDataP5 to your processing sketches directory so that Processing will know from where to load the library.
-By default, it can be found under your ~/Documents folder.
+The directory PureDataP5 contains the source code and dependencies, configured for development on Mac OS.
+You won't need to look at this unless you want to participate in the development of this library.
+If you just want to use libpd with Processing, then you can unpack the file pdp5.zip into the libraries folder of Processing.
+On my Mac, that folder is Documents/Processing/libraries.
 Open any example from the source and start experimenting.
+The compiled library should work with Linux & Windows too, however we couldn't test.

 There are interesting examples at the official [LibPd site](http://www.libpd.cc) on LibPd related projects.

 ## Folder Structure

-All the examples are look like this:
+All the examples look like this:

 .
 **sketchname.pde** our main processing sketch (same name as folder name)